 Environmental sounds are often the gateway into real speech.
 Many babies will say “moo,” “bow-wow,” “meow,” or “baa” before even saying “Mommy” or “Daddy.”
 The same goes for “vroom” for a car or “choo-choo” for a train.

-If your child is taking a while to get started talking, try focusing first on some environmental noises.
+If your child is taking a while to start talking, try focusing first on some environmental noises.
 You can read board books that have a lot of animals in them.
 If you have a pet, imitate the noises they make and encourage your child to imitate them.
 If you are able, visit a zoo or another place where you can see more animals and hear their sounds.

-A lot of children with a speech delay get really good at shaking their heads “yes” or “no.” They have discovered that that works good enough to get their point across and get their needs met.
-Sometimes, this has turned in to me pointing at four or five different items on a shelf until my daughter finally shaking her head “yes” instead of “no.”
+A lot of children with a speech delay get really good at shaking their heads “yes” or “no.” They have discovered that this works well enough to get their point across and get their needs met.
+Sometimes, this has turned into me pointing at four or five different items on a shelf until my daughter finally shakes her head “yes” instead of “no.”

 In the end, most children will learn to talk and will catch up with their peers.
 If by 18 months your child is not talking at all, it is a good idea to get a speech evaluation.
 Some kids will start talking just fine when they are two or older, however.
 These strategies can help in the meantime to encourage your child as much as possible in a positive way at home.